-IMD President and Nestlé Chaired Professor of Leadership and Organizational Development
+President and Nestlé Chaired Professor of Leadership and Organizational Development

-On the corporate governance side, Professor Manzoni focuses on interpersonal dynamics within the Boardroom and between management and the Board.
-Ongoing research examining the impact of interpersonal dynamics on increasingly diverse Boards of Directors received the 2011 Research Award on Leadership & Corporate Governance from the Association of Executive Search Consultants.
+On the corporate governance side, Manzoni focuses on interpersonal dynamics within the boardroom and between management and the board.
+His research examining the impact of interpersonal dynamics on increasingly diverse boards of directors received the Research Award on Leadership and Corporate Governance from the Association of Executive Search Consultants.

 Manzoni is a frequent keynote speaker and discussion partner for business leaders, including through the IMD CEO Dialogue Series in which he holds frank and insightful discussions with CEOs of various organizations.
-He has also performed consulting, top management team support and leadership development work for several international organisations, which has led him to work in more than thirty countries over the years.
+He has also performed consulting, top management team support, and leadership development work for several international organizations, which has led him to work in more than 30 countries over the years.